Smashwords and Draft2Digital or Amazon KDP Select?

 There are no international barriers or scaled royalties.
 Unlike Amazon KDP, both Draft2Digital and Smashwords pay a fixed royalty rate for sales to customers in all countries and all points of sale.

-You are free to choose your pricing – even free if you want to.
+You can choose your pricing – even free if you want to.
 You can also offer discounting for your book on individual retailers you select or by geographical zone.

 The two aggregators are open and clear about their royalty rates on your book’s list price.

 Both pay monthly by Paypal, which is very easy to set up and is a convenient way to get paid.
-This is practical for authors outside the US.
+This is especially practical for authors outside the US and UK.

 There is also no minimum payment threshold.